paulsoiya/GM-Capstone/README.md

 │......├── lib/
 │......├── src/
 │......├── build.xml
+│......├── couchdb_setup.bat
+│......├── twitter4j.properties
-│......├── dbSetub.txt
+│......├── build.properties

- 1. Database setup script must have been run on machine with a MySQL install.
+ 1. Database setup script in src/main/resources/sql/master-gm-db-setup.sql must have been run on machine with a MySQL install.
 In MySQL Workbench:
   - File > New Query Tab
   - Type "CREATE DATABASE dbname;"
   -- # NOTE: Currently, dbname = testGM
   - Query > execute
   -- # OR, click the lightning bolt
-  - File > Open SQL Script... > dbSetup.txt
+  - File > Open SQL Script... > master-gm-db-setup.sql
   - Query > execute
   -- # OR, click the lightning bolt
  2. Ensure your SQL root password is correct:
-  - TODO: extract db credentials to properties file
-  - For now: In Twit.java, ~ line 38, change dbConn root password to your password
+  - In build.properties input your credentials
+  - stanbol points to your default enhancement chain described below
+ 3. On machine with couch installed, run couch_setup.bat
+  - set couch property in build.properties to point to your db
+ 4. twitter4j.properties contains your twitter streaming api key
+  - obtain an access token from twitter
- 3. Uses "ant" to build, simply use the following commands in the twitterstream directory:
+ 5. Uses "ant" to build, simply use the following commands in the twitterstream directory:
   - ant compile
   - ant execute

 #### Apache Stanbol Installation
-1.
+1. There is no server provided for Apache Stanbol, you must run your own instance of the service.
  - export MAVEN_OPTS="-Xmx1024M -XX:MaxPermSize=256M"
  - svn co http://svn.apache.org/repos/asf/stanbol/trunk stanbol
  - cd stanbol